 In addition to securing food from the temperature danger zone when holding, it is also important to make sure food reaches its minimum internal temperature in order to reduce the risk of pathogen growth that can also result in foodborne illness.
 Minimum internal temperatures vary by food type, but they’re important to know.
 Learn about minimum cooking temperatures, how to properly check for temperatures, and the various types of thermometers here.

 There are a wide variety of products to help food services stay out of the temperature danger zone and keep guests safe.
 For example, blast chillers quickly take hot food to cool food safe temperatures for storage.
+Meanwhile, food warmers keep foods at proper warm temperatures to avoid going below the 135 degree mark.
 Also, there are a wide variety of food service supplies with built-in antimicrobial protection with materials that kill or inhibit bacterial growth.